tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 \text{Recall} = \frac{TP}{TP + FN}
 $$

 The **F1-score** is the harmonic mean of precision and recall, balancing the two metrics to provide a single score that accounts for both false positives and false negatives.
-It’s particularly useful when you need to weigh precision and recall equally.

 $$
 \text{F1-score} = \frac{2TP}{2TP + FP + FN}